-WHO/PAHO and partners have set out their strategic response to Zika which will place a greater focus on preventing and managing medical complications caused by Zika virus infection.
-To date, US$121.9 million are necessary to effectively implement the Zika Strategic Response Plan, July 2016 to December 2017.
+WHO/PAHO and partners have set out the strategic response to Zika, which places a greater focus on preventing and managing medical complications caused by Zika virus infection.
+To date, US$122.1 million are necessary to implement the Zika Strategic Response Plan, July 2016 to December 2017.

 Other elements include integrated vector management, sexual and reproductive health counselling as well as health education and care within the social and legal contexts of each country where Zika virus is being transmitted.